Camper Parent Questions

 Zip Line – we have specialty harness chairs to accommodate all campers

-Arts & Crafts – we have a Special Ed teacher who oversees our arts & crafts
+Arts & Crafts – we have fun and accessible crafts for everyone

-Nightly Theme Parties – paint party, dance party, carnival party, talent shows, glow-in-the-dark party, snores by the campfire, and many more.
+Nightly Theme Parties – paint party, dance party, carnival party, talent shows, glow-in-the-dark party, smores by the campfire, and many more.

 What do I pack for my camper?

-A Camper Guide will be emailed to all parents around May 1st that will include a packing list, party list, dates/times for arrival and departure, links to our social media, and a list of things not to pack.
+A welcome packet will be emailed to all parents around May 1st that will include a packing list, party list, dates/times for arrival and departure, links to our social media, and a list of things not to pack.
 One of the items not to pack is cell phones.
 Due to liability reasons, we do not allow cell phones at camp.
 Even volunteers and staff are not allowed to have cell phones during camp.
-Letters and cards are always welcome at camp.
-Campers love to get cards and letters.
+Letters and cards are always welcome at camp, campers love to get mail.

 When do I get to pick up my camper at camp?